 Shuren made note of the pending decision by the management committee on what now has an official nickname—MDSRP—at an earlier conference session on global best regulatory practices.
 As of Monday, IMDRF has only agreed to put the building blocks in place, such as with finalized guidelines on safety and performance principles.

 The finishing touches to the outcome meeting statement were still being made Tuesday and it has not yet been published on the IMDRF website.

-MDSRP could have a similar implementation structure to that of the Medical Device Single Review Program in that it could be first piloted in a some of the jurisdictions, argued Shuren.
+MDSRP could have a similar implementation structure to that of the Medical Device Single Audit Program in that it could be first piloted in a some of the jurisdictions, argued Shuren.
 It would differ, however, in that its basis is currently expected to be either the IMDRF’s Table of Contents (ToC) structure or an improved version of it.

 The various IMDRF jurisdictions are still looking to what they can do to implement the ToC structure, with about half moving forward and the other half still exploring, said Shuren.

 He also noted that three countries will start accepting the ToC, at least to an extent, next year.
 These include Health Canada, which will accept ToC as its preferred format beginning on 1 April 2019.
 More details to come on the plans for ToC adoption in China and in the US, which intends to accept ToC as an option for premarket applications.

 “Our goal is not to mandate ToC but to have it as an option at least for some submissions across all of our jurisdictions,” Shuren said.

 The ToC is currently being evaluated under a pilot program in Canada and the results will be presented during an IMDRF management committee teleconference in January for a potential final endorsement if the structure is deemed ready for such a move.
 The working group will otherwise try again during the face-to-face meeting in March, Shuren said.

 Other consultations that will also be presented at the March meeting are set to close on 12 October and relate to adverse event terminology and essential labeling principles.